Greyhawk: Home campaign (1972–1979)

 As Gygax and Arneson worked to develop and publish the rules for Dungeons & Dragons through TSR, Gygax continued to design and present the dungeons and environs of Castle Greyhawk to his circle of friends and family, using them as playtesters for new rules and concepts.
 As the players began to explore more of the world outside of the castle and city, Gygax developed other regions and cities for them.
-With play sessions occurring seven or more times a week, Gygax didn't have the time or inclination to create the map for a whole new world; he simply drew his world over a map of North America, adding new cities and regions as his world slowly grew through ongoing adventures.
+With play sessions occurring seven or more times a week, Gygax did not have the time or inclination to create the map for a whole new world; he simply drew his world over a map of North America, adding new cities and regions as his world slowly grew through ongoing adventures.
 The city and castle of Greyhawk were placed near the real-world position of Chicago, his birthplace; various other places were clustered around it.
-For instance, the rival city of Dyvers he placed in the area of real-world Milwaukee.Gygax: "When I was using the pre-World of Greyhawk map for my world setting, the West Coast of North America was the Pleistocene region inhabited by savage cavemen and their contemporary fauna."
+For instance, the rival city of Dyvers he placed in the area of real-world Milwaukee.

 Gygax also continued to develop the dungeons underneath the castle.
 By the time he was finished, the complex labyrinth encompassed thirteen levels filled with devious traps, secret passageways, hungry monsters, and glittering treasure.
 Although details of these original Greyhawk dungeons have never been published in detail, Gygax gave some glimpses of them in an article he wrote for the European fanzine Europa in 1975: